 7. Insecure data transfer and storage

-Staying with data issues, the next entry on the OWASP list of IoT device security vulnerabilities focuses on poor data encryption and lack of authentication mechanisms.
+Staying with data issues, the next entry on the OWASP list of IoT device security vulnerabilities, focuses on poor data encryption and lack of authentication mechanisms.
 Data can be exposed at various phases: at rest, in transmission, or during processing.
 This gives hackers multiple opportunities to steal and understand data.
-Weak encryption, along with poor or absent access controls, makes a device’s data a soft target.
+IoT vulnerabilities such as weak encryption, along with poor or absent access controls, makes a device’s data a soft target.

 8. Lack of device management